5 Boardwalks In Massachusetts That Are Charming Summer Destinations

 The boardwalk seems to stretch out into infinity as you walk along stunning views of Cape Cod Bay.
 Many spots allow you to peer into the swirling water or swaying beach grass in order to get a closer look at the area’s wildlife.
 When you’ve had your fill of strolling, take a dip in the beach’s warm waters.

-Parking for the Sandwich Town Beach is $10 per day without a sticker.
 To reach the boardwalk, take 6A to Town Neck Road and park at a small lot right by Horizon’s restaurant.
-This is also a great place to grab a pre- or post-boardwalk snack.
+This is also a great place to grab a pre or post-boardwalk snack.
 Go here for more information about the Beaches in Sandwich.

 This boardwalk isn’t as well-known as the Sandwich boardwalk, but it’s definitely worth a long visit.
 Called both Gray’s Beach Boardwalk and the Bass Hole Boardwalk, it borders beautiful Chapin Beach in Dennis and offers stunning views of Bass Hole.